-City collected $1B from parking, litter, noise fines: Stringer
+Fines for parking, litter, noise reach record high: Stringer - amNewYork

 Stringer also cited the mayor’s “Small Business First” program, which gives entrepreneurs an online portal for permits and applications, for contributing to the decline in other business-related violations.

-The comptroller predicted that the mayor’s Criminal Justice Reform Act, which lowers the penalties for first time low-level offenses, and other programs, like the Department of Transporation’s parking meter app, would continue to reduce the number of violations.
+The city has implemented changes such as the Criminal Justice Reform Act, which lowers the penalties for first time low-level offenses, and other programs, like the Department of Transportation’s parking meter app, to help reduce the number of violations.

 “We have to keep working to strike the right balance between effective enforcement and not overburdening our residents,” Stringer said in a statement.

-Note: Correction: An earlier version of this story incorrectly stated that the comptroller had predicted that the Criminal Justice Reform Act would help reduce the number of violations.
-Stringer’s office merely stated the fact of the decrease in a statement.
-Correction: An earlier version of this story initially listed the number of summonses in each “Quality of Life” category as the dollar amounts collected for them.
-The correct numbers listed show how many summonses were issued for each category.